cstrahan/json-m/README.md

   Coercions.
 I'd much prefer a simpler, more principled approach consisting of only a few, highly composable primitives.
 * Size.
-As of writing this, schema is over 2,600 LOC (excluding tests and the project file), while this library consists of 150 LOC.
+As of writing this, schema is over 2,600 LOC (excluding tests and the project file), while this library consists of less than 250 LOC.
 * Awkward looking code.

 By modeling the process of parsing as a monad, I can write code that looks